abhishekkrthakur/csv_test/README.md

-# A simple task to read and coallate CSVs
+# A simple task to read and collate CSVs

 Language to be used: python